dubesar/DrishtiMini2019/README.md

 11. class: g,h # gamma (signal), hadron (background)

 # OVERVIEW
-Basically, we use the MAGIC TELESCOPE dataset to build a machine learning classifier model which will train on the dataset and will be able to classify whether or not some energy is either Gamma Radiatin or Hadron Radiation.
+Basically, we build different machine learning classifier models and train on them on MAGIC TELESCOPE dataset.
+Then we use these models to classify cosmic events detected by the telescope into Gamma ray events or Hadronic events.
-We will train the model using the application of different algorithms(Logistics Regression, Neural Network,KNN,SVM,Random Forests) and will analyse the accuracy obtained using these algorithms.
+The classifiers include Logistics Regression, Neural Network,KNN,SVM and Random Forests.
+Finally we compare their accuracy of classification.

 # DEPENDENCIES
 * Numpy